A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Key terms

 \subsubsection{Post-release reuse}

-Open LLMs are uploaded to platforms like Hugging Face Hub, GitHub, or Modelscope, and once publicly available they can be reused in a myriad of ways , including deployment across different environments, fine-tuning for specialized languages or domains, quantization to reduce computational requirements, knowledge distillation to create smaller models, and architectural modifications for specific hardware constraints, among others.
-This often involves taking a base model and making targeted modifications (e.g., finetune, quantize, distill models) to create a \textit{derivative model} that then may be shared back to the community by uploading them to repositories on the aforementioned platforms.
-This open ecosystem also facilitates community feedback, as users can share performance insights, identify failure modes, and suggest priorities for improvements based on real-world deployment experiences.
+Open LLMs are uploaded to platforms like Hugging Face Hub, GitHub, or Modelscope, and once publicly available, they can be reused in a myriad of ways, including deployment across different environments, fine-tuning for specialised languages or domains, quantisation to reduce computational requirements, knowledge distillation to create smaller models, and architectural modifications for specific hardware constraints, among others.
+This often involves taking a base model and making targeted modifications (e.g., finetuning, quantising, distilling models) to create a \textit{derivative model}, which may then be shared with the community by uploading it to repositories on the aforementioned platforms.
+This open ecosystem also facilitates community feedback, as users can share performance insights, identify failure modes, and suggest improvement priorities based on real-world deployment experience.
 Such feedback can reach base model developers through multiple channels, including GitHub issues for technical problems, discussions in Hugging Face Hub model repositories, and community communications via Discord, Slack, Reddit, or mailing lists.